 This outlines your rights and responsibilities as a volunteer, so you know what you can expect from us and what we expect from you.

 Safeguarding children and vulnerable adults is everyone’s responsibility; everyone who comes into contact with them has a role to play in identifying concerns, sharing information and taking prompt action.
-This document provides guidelines on what you should do to keep children and vulnerable adults safe from abuse and neglect.
+This document provides guidelines on what you should do to keep children and adults at risk safe from abuse and neglect.